 Classification of agonists and antagonists

-Depending on their interaction with the receptors, opioids are classified as pure agonists, partial agonists, mixed agonist-antagonist, or pure antagonists:
+Depending on their interaction with the receptors, opioids are classified into pure agonists, partial agonists, mixed agonist-antagonists, and pure antagonists:

-Pure agonists bind to μ receptors and have maximum effect depending on dosage.
-Among them are morphine, fentanyl and pethidine.
+Pure agonists bind to μ receptors and exert maximum effect depending on the dosage.
+They include morphine, fentanyl, and pethidine.

-Partial agonists, i.e. buprenorphine, have a partially agonistic and antagonistic effect.
-They have a ceiling effect meaning that from a certain dose on, increasing the dosage will not increase its effect.
-This is the result of its very high affinity for the μ receptor with lower intrinsic activity than morphine.
+Partial agonists, i.e., buprenorphine, are associated with partially agonistic and antagonistic effects.
+They have a ceiling effect, which means that the effect plateaus at a certain dosage, and increasing the dosage will not increase its effect.
+This effect is attributed to the extraordinary affinity of a partial agonist for the μ receptor with lower intrinsic activity than morphine.

-Mixed agonists-antagonists like pentazocine are antagonists at the μ receptor and agonists at the κ receptor with high intrinsic activity.
-Due to their antagonistic effect, they can block agonists from the receptor and reverse their effects.
+Mixed agonist-antagonists such as pentazocine act as antagonists at the μ receptor and agonists at the κ receptor with high intrinsic activity.
+Due to their antagonistic effect, they prevent the binding of an agonist with the receptor and reverse its pharmacological effects.

-Pure antagonists are competitive antagonists that bind to and block all opioid receptors.
-Among them are naloxone and naltrexone.
+Pure antagonists such as naloxone and naltrexone are competitive antagonists that bind to and block all opioid receptors.

 |Opioid agonists||Mixed agonist/antagonists||Antagonists|